-Have you ever experienced back pain that shoots down your leg, causing your everyday activities to become more difficult or even intolerable?
-One cause of this extreme back pain is a herniated disc, which can also be called a slipped disc or a ruptured disc.
-The structure of your back and spine is made of bones that are cushioned by tiny oval pads of cartilage or disks consisting of a tough outer layer with a soft inner layer.
-When a disc between two bones in the spine presses on the nerves around the backbone, it is called a herniated disc.
-Herniate means to bulge or stick out.
-Herniated discs are most common in the lumbar spine, which is the lower part of your backbone between the bottom of your ribs and your hips.
+Have you ever experienced back pain that shoots down your leg or arm, causing your everyday activities to become more difficult or even intolerable?
+One cause of this extreme back pain is a herniated disc, which can also be called a annular ring tearing or a ruptured disc.
+The structure of your spine is made of bones that are cushioned by tiny oval pads of cartilage or disks consisting of a tough outer layer with a soft inner layer.
+When a disc between two bones in the spine presses on the nerves, it is called a herniated disc.